Accidents at Nuclear Power Plants and Cancer Risk

 Another way in which radiation exposure could lead to cancer is through transgenerational effects, in which people exposed to ionizing radiation develop new genetic changes in their gametes (sperm or eggs) that are passed on to their future offspring, increasing cancer risk in those offspring.
 Transgenerational effects have been observed in some animal studies.
 However, genomic analysis of children born to people exposed to radiation at Chernobyl indicates that this exposure did not lead to an increase in new genetic changes in the children of exposed parents (11).

 How long after exposure to I-131 is the risk of thyroid cancer increased?

 Although the time it takes for the radiation to decrease by half (the half-life) of I-131 is only 8 days, the damage it causes can increase the risk of thyroid cancer for many years after the initial exposure.

-A study led by National Cancer Institute (NCI) researchers followed more than 12,500 people who were younger than age 18 at the time they were exposed to high doses of I-131 (0.65 Gy on average) from the Chernobyl accident.
+A study led by NCI researchers followed more than 12,500 people who were younger than age 18 at the time they were exposed to a range of doses of I-131 (0.65 Gy on average) from the Chernobyl accident (7).
 A total of 65 new cases of thyroid cancer were found in this population between 1998 and 2007.
-Roughly half of these new cases were attributed to I-131 exposure.
 The researchers found that the higher a person’s dose of I-131, the more likely they were to get thyroid cancer (with each Gy of exposure associated with a doubling of risk).
-They also found that this risk remained high for at least 20 years.
+They also found that this risk remained high for at least 30 years (9).